cs-ed/edtech-plan-afernandez722/README.md

   Lastly, students will be using a [canvasworkspace](https://canvasworkspace.brother.com/en) to work with vynil/adhesive cutter.
 They will use this to design products to bring awareness to local or worldwide issues.
 This cutter uses an online program to have students type and design logos and text to print out in either an adhesive medium or vinyl to then adhere to other cloth like material.

 ### Impacts

+This will help out students computer science implements critical thinking skills that students may not have or need help building on it.
+Students at my school do not have a lot of opportunities for trial an error.
+The first offense is taken and shut down.
+My students need multiple chances and to make mistakes and speak their mind.
+Though it is difficult in a school system that castigates them for things that they were not taught otherwise.
+I know this knew knowledge would be difficult and weird to them because it is not somethig they are use to doing.
+Even as an educator it will have be break out of my comfort level and

 How will the technology help *all* students learn?
 In this section, you can also describe how you address class resiliency, such as adapting to